 Spinning Tops Candlesticks Pattern and Dojis Candlestick Patterns - How Can Spinning Tops Candlesticks and Doji Patterns on Forex Charts Be Traded

-Doji Cosolidation Candlesticks Pattern and Doji Continuation Candlestick Patterns - Spinning Tops Candlestick Patterns - Spinning Tops Cosolidation Candlesticks Pattern - Reversal Spinning Tops Candlestick Patterns
+Doji Consolidation Candlesticks Pattern and Doji Continuation Candlestick Patterns - Spinning Tops Candlestick Patterns - Spinning Tops Consolidation Candlesticks Pattern - Reversal Spinning Tops Candlestick Patterns

 Spinning tops candlesticks pattern have a small body with long upper and lower shadows.
 These spinning tops are referred to by this name because they are similar to spinning tops on a matchstick.

 The upper and lower shadows of the spinning tops are longer than the body.
 The example below shows the spinning tops pattern.
 You can look for the pattern in your MetaTrader 4 Platform charts.
 The example below shows a screenshot to help traders when it comes to learning and understanding these formations.